Translation status

 Google announced the WebP format in 2010.
 It is based on the VP8 video codec and uses predictive coding to encode images.

-Currently, Chrome, Firefox, Edge, and Safari all have excellent support for WebP.
+Current versions of Chrome, Firefox, Edge, and Safari support WebP.